karthikn2789/Selenium-Project/README.md

 `sudo apt install firefox-geckodriver`

-To run the project, execute `openaq_scraper.py` file and it will generate 3 JSON files as output.
+To run the project, execute `openaq_scraper.py` file and it will generate 3 JSON files as output. `countries_list.json` contains names of all the countries listed in https[]()://openaq.org.
+URLs of all the locations reporting PM2.5 values will be stored in `urls.json`.
+And the extracted PM2.5 values will be stored in `openaq_data.json`.